-Jane Cornwell is an author, journalist, critic and raconteur writing mainly about music, arts and culture, and also about travel.
+Jane Cornwell is an author, journalist, critic and raconteur writing mainly about music, arts and culture, and also about travel and luxury travel.
 Born in Australia, she grew up in the outer suburbs of Melbourne riding horses, reading books, nerding out on music.
 Penning stories, essays and poems – there was a Mooroolbark Primary School Writer of the Week Award, and a rare 100 per cent for English Expression in her final HSC exams at Tintern Girls Grammar School – and wanting to see the world.
 After a year of studying law she segued into anthropology, writing a postgraduate dissertation on women in the New Guinea Highlands then enrolling in an MA; she was working as a waitress at the legendary Last Laugh Comedy Restaurant when London beckoned.
 She went.

 Four years as a press officer at the Institute of Contemporary Arts immersed her in the worlds of leftfield visual art, performance, literature and debate.
 Along the way she began writing for various publications – there was a Bjork interview for Rolling Stone in Australia, and a Nick Cave interview for the Guardian – and became a full time freelance journalist in 1995.
 She wrote a lot about comedy and theatre, covering the Edinburgh Fringe Festival for the likes of the Sydney Morning Herald and the Melbourne Age, and carving out a niche as a rock critic for UK newspapers including The Independent.
-But the sheen wore off quickly, as it might for one who’d seen ACDC playing down the local ice rink when she was 12.
 In 1997 Jane was asked to come on board a research project commissioned by Real World, the record company and studios owned by the musician Peter Gabriel, the co-founder of the Womad festivals.
 Here were artists from Africa, Europe, India, Latin America, everywhere; artists whose singing and playing was rooted in ancient cultures and traditions, who often borrowed from club culture and new technologies to remain current.
 She was hooked.